MarcusFulbright/Validate/readme.md

 * it is an empty string
 * a string composed only of white space

-This means that by default things like the following values are *not* considered blank:
+This means that by default things like the following values are *not* considered blank by default:
 * (int) 0
 * (float) 0.00
 * (bool) false
 * []
 * new \stdClass()

+> `setBlankValues($whiteList)` can set an array of values that should be treated as blank values.
+These values will override default behavior.

 **Validation Example**
 ```php